 There are different types of compensation you might receive in a personal injury case.
 These include:

 In Washington State, the statute of limitations is clear; you have three years following your injury to file a personal injury claim.
-The exception to this is in the case of medical malpractice, when you have three years following the discovery of your injury to bring your claim to civil court.
 If you attempt to collect damages on a personal injury claim after three years have passed, your claim may be forever barred.
 Preserve your right to collect the damages due to you.
 Speak with our Kirkland personal injury attorney now to discuss your case.
 Schedule a no-cost, no-obligation consultation today.